reduxjs/redux-toolkit/docs/usage/usage-guide.md

   ]
 }

-// Being that our primary key is `idx` and not `id`, let the entity adapter know that with `selectId` export const usersAdapter = createEntityAdapter({
+// Since our primary key is `idx` and not `id`, pass in an ID selector to return that field instead export const usersAdapter = createEntityAdapter({
   selectId: user => user.idx
 })